 The French name Art Nouveau ("new art") is related to, but not identical with, styles that emerged in many countries in Europe at about the same time: in Austria it is known as Secessionsstil after Wiener Secession, in Spanish Modernismo, in Catalan Modernisme, in Czech Secese, in Danish Skønvirke or Jugendstil, in German Jugendstil, Art nouveau or Reformstil, in Hungarian Szecesszió, in Italian L'Art Nouveau, Stile floreale or Stile Liberty, in Norwegian Jugendstil, in Polish Secesja, in Slovak Secesia, in Russian Модерн (Modern), and Swedish Jugend.

 Art Nouveau is considered a "total" art style, embracing architecture, graphic art, interior design, and most of the decorative arts including jewelry, furniture, textiles, household silver and other utensils, and lighting, as well as the fine arts.
 Per the philosophy of the style, art should be a way of life.
 For many well-off Europeans, it was possible to live in an art nouveau-inspired house with art nouveau furniture, silverware, fabrics, ceramics including tableware, jewelry, cigarette cases, etc. Artists desired to combine the fine arts and applied arts, even for utilitarian objects.

 By 1910, Art Nouveau was already out of style.
 It was replaced as the dominant European architectural and decorative style first by Art Deco and then by Modernism.

-Enjoy our Counted Cross Stitch and Counted Needlepoint Charts Patterns inspired by Art Nouveau Art works.
+Enjoy our Counted Cross Stitch Charts Patterns inspired by Art Nouveau Art works.